 Within six months of construction contract acceptance or the project becoming operable (open to the public), whichever comes sooner, the Implementing Agency shall provide a Completion Report to the Department on the scope of the completed project, its estimated final cost, estimated schedule, project benefits, and performance metric outcomes as compared to those included in the executed project agreements.
 Additionally, the Completion Report shall describe the methodologies and assumptions used to evaluate how the project benefits and performance metrics were calculated as compared to the methodologies and assumptions submitted in the executed project agreements.
 In the event the project benefits or performance metric outcomes identified in the Completion Report differ from those identified in the executed project agreements (cooperative, funding, or baseline), the difference must be noted, quantified, and explained.
+If there are no changes to project benefits or performance metric outcomes at construction contract acceptance or the project becoming operable, the Completion Report should state that.
 Documentation used for the benefit evaluation shall be preserved and made available for review by the Department, the Commission, the Inspector General, Department of Finance, and/or the California State Auditor, if requested.
 The Completion Report should not be delayed due to claims, plant establishment periods, ongoing environmental mitigation monitoring, or other reasons.